egtogamat/hotspot-manufacturers/applications/innodev.md

 * What is your expected production and delivery timeline?

 We expect to deliver the first prototype for audit in September.
-Production is expected to start by December.
+Production is expected to start by August.
 Please see more details in  "Production and delivery timeline" chapter

 Below are more details regarding our answers.

-We are building a special Helium gateway.
+We are building a Helium Light Hotspot.
 We are naming it TERRANIUM.
 Our main focus is on its outdoor characteristics and security.

 ### Current status